harvic3/nodetskeleton/README.md

 Applications are generally developed to be used by people, so people should be the focus of them.

-For this reason `user stories` are written, stories that give us information about the type of user `(role)`, procedures that the user performs in a part of the application `(module)`, important information that serves to `structure the solution` of our application, and in practice, how is this?
+For this reason `user stories` are written, stories that give us information about the type of user, procedures that the user performs in a part of the application `(module)`, important information that serves to `structure the solution` of our application, and in practice, how is this?

 The user stories must be in the `src/application` path of our solution, there we create a directory that we will call `modules` and inside this, we create a directory for the task role, for example (customer, operator, seller, admin, ...) and inside the role we create a directory of the corresponding use case module, for example (product, order, account, sales, ...), and in practice that looks more or less like this: